 The realities of managing distributed teams across countries, cultures, and timezones.
 Specifically the UK/US–India delivery corridor — where most failures are predictable, most fixes are underestimated.

-The first conversation is 20 minutes.
-I'll ask three questions about your situation — the problem, what you've already tried, and what success looks like in 90 days.
-By the end, we'll both know whether there's a fit.
+Twenty minutes.
+Three questions — the problem, what you've already tried, and what good looks like in 90 days.
+By the end, we'll both know if there's a fit.
+If there is, a one-page proposal follows within 48 hours.

 Serving clients in US, UK, and APAC.